learnasteve/lti_1_form_launch/README.md

 # LTI MVP (FastAPI)

-A minimal LTI 1.1 launch receiver for testing.
+A minimal LTI 1.1 launcher/receiver for testing.

 ## What it does
 - Receives and validates LTI 1.1 launches at `POST /lti/launch`
 - Verifies OAuth 1.0 HMAC-SHA1 signatures
 - Checks timestamp skew and blocks nonce re-use within the running process
-- Includes `/self-test` to post a signed launch back to itself
+- Includes `/self-test` to post a signed launch
+- If `LTI_URL` is set, `/self-test` posts to that external endpoint (for example Avery)
+- If `LTI_URL` is blank, `/self-test` posts back to this app

 ## Run with Docker Compose